campaign Categories

 - Strategic, out-of-the-box thinking.

-- Excellent execution that helped manage cash flow for optimum business health.
+- Excellent execution examples that helped manage cash flow for optimum business health.

 - New business or the creation of new business opportunities/new markets, etc.